For resources during the Coronavirus Outbreak:

-St Mary’s stands in the catholic tradition of the Church of England.
+St Mary’s, Maldon stands in the catholic tradition of the Church of England.
 Here we try to practise the generous Gospel of Jesus Christ.
 Together we are exploring a way of living which is inspired by joyful worship and takes seriously the interior life.
-We embrace the challenges of peace-making both globally and locally.
-Welcome to this inclusive community of health and healing.

 Take a while to sit in St Mary’s, absorbing the spiritual atmosphere generated by the calm simplicity of these ancient walls.
 Perhaps you will be reminded of St Cedd, who was sent here by King Oswiu of Northumberland to convert the East Saxons to Christianity.